Graduate School of Chinese Academy of Social Sciences: History

 Founded in 1978, the Graduate School of Chinese Academy of Social Sciences was approved by the top leaders of the People's Republic of China in the form of an Executive Order.
 Different from other graduate schools run by university or college, the Graduate School of Chinese Academy of Social Sciences functions under the authority of China's main organ of research in the social sciences — the Chinese Academy of Social Sciences (CASS) — one of the largest state-run research organizations that provide policy-making suggestions in social, national and international domains.

 Originally, the purpose of GSCASS was to construct a Prospect Research Faculty Incubator, in order to provide qualified first-class research candidates to aid the Chinese Academy of Social Sciences.
 Over time, the Graduate School has emerged as a general institution for higher learning.
 A high percentage of GSCASS graduates enter the Legislative, Executive and Judicial branches of Chinese government and research organizations.
 As such, it plays a leading role in academic research, policy-making, and social movement.
-The establishment of GSCASS made a huge impact on Chinese education and training in the humanities and social sciences, at the dawn of the Reform and Opening Up (also known as the Economic reform in the People's Republic of China).
+The establishment of GSCASS made a huge impact on Chinese education and training in the humanities and social sciences, at the dawn of the reform and opening up.